Lex45x/ops-bro/docs/README.md

 Where the `listeners` is a collection of Listener and `eventDispatchers` is a collection of Event Dispatcher

 ## Types
+Types are not defined in the configuration, but are implicitly used to understand the logic under configuration.
+A list of types are presented as sub-header entries.

 ### Event
 Event has name and Data object adn represent an message about system state change.

 ### Request
 Inside the request object there are three properties:
 * `query` - contains all query parameters